kudelskisecurity/scannerl/README.md

   For example, the *out_file.erl* and *out_stdout.erl* modules allow respectively to output to a file or to stdout (default behavior if not specified).

-To add new modules, simply follow the behavior (*fp_module.erl* for fingerprinting modules and *out_behavior.erl* for output module) and implement your modules.
+To create new modules, simply follow the behavior (*fp_module.erl* for fingerprinting modules and *out_behavior.erl* for output module) and implement your modules.
-Push them to their respective folders and insert a entries in the *SLMODULES* list in the *scannerl.erl* file so that they get compiled.
-Scannerl needs to be re-built if new modules are being added.

-Make sure new modules get listed (using the **-l** switch) and then use them with their respective switch (**-m** for fingerprinting module and **-o** for output modules).
+New modules can either be added at compile time or dynamically as an external file.

-See the [wiki](https://github.com/kudelskisecurity/scannerl/wiki) for more.
+See the [wiki page](https://github.com/kudelskisecurity/scannerl/wiki/Module-Implementation) for more.

 # Contributing